RocketChat/docs-old/contributing/google-summer-of-code-2018/README.md

 * **Description:** Integrate an Open Source speech to text engine to be used inside Rocket.Chat by users who prefer an On-Premise full featured installation.
 There are a lot of opensource speech2text engines on the market, like CMUSphinx and pocketsphinxjs, annyang, JuliusJS, Mumble, Voix JS, voice-commands.js and Artyon.js.
 This project will include a feature matrix comparison between those engines and the best should be implemented in Rocket.Chat bundle, giving the UI the ability to click a button, record a message, send it to the text2speech engine and return the results to Rocket.Chat editing message box.
 * **Desirable Skills:** Familiarity with JavaScript development and speech2text techniques.

-### Behold The BotFather
+### Bot2Bot Creator
 * **Mentors:** TBD
-* **Description:** Develop an internal RocketChat BotFather (inpirated by Telegram BotFather) with the ability to create simple bots, with webhooks integrations, that can be connected and operated trough webhooks by other applications (like Flow.ai), to provide a simple webhook based bot with basic features for fast developing and deploying inside a Rocket.Chat instance.
+* **Description:** Develop an internal RocketChat Bot with the ability to create simple webhooks integrations based bots, that can be connected and operated trough webhooks by other applications (like Flow.ai), to provide basic features for fast bot developing and deploying inside a Rocket.Chat instance.
 * **Desirable Skills:** Familiarity with JavaScript development and some other bot frameworks.